ipfs-inactive/window.ipfs-fallback/README.md

 ### `getIpfs([options])`

-If `window.ipfs` is available, the promise is resolved with that node and default ACLs.
+If `window.ipfs` is available, the promise is resolved with that node and default or customized capabilities.

+* `options.defaults` - (Object) Options to pass to override default behavior of `window.ipfs`

 If `window.ipfs` is unavailable, a `<script src="https://unpkg.com/ipfs/dist/index.min.js" />` is inserted into the document and when the script has loaded a new IPFS node is created and the promise is resolved.

 * `options.cdn` - (String) URL of a CDN to load IPFS from.
 Use this option if you want to use a different CDN, or request a specific version, or a non-minifed version
-* `options.ipfs` - (Object) Options to pass to the fallback IPFS constructor
+* `options.ipfs` - (Object) Options to pass to the fallback [IPFS constructor](https://github.com/ipfs/js-ipfs#ipfs-constructor)
 * `options.api` - (Boolean) Fallback to IPFS API (https://unpkg.com/ipfs-api/dist/index.min.js by default)

 ## Contribute